p2pu/design/README.md

  - Fonts (or links if we can't distribute them)

-# A not on file formats
+# A note on file formats for printable assets

-Whenever new assets are created and added, the original file (source format) and the usable format should be include.
-Whenever possible, the source format should be an open file format (like svg) so that we can modify any assets if we need without requiring non-free software.
+Whenever new assets are created, the original file (source format) and a printable format are added to this repository.

+**Source files** are always included in an open file format (like SVG) so modifications can be made in the future without the need for non-free software.
+Text are kept as SVG text and all fonts that deviate from the Brandbook are noted.

+**Printable files** are saved as PDF with all fonts converted to paths.